What are decodable texts?

 - Printable.

 Beginning Reads connects oral language knowledge with written language.
-Uses highly concrete and phonetically regular words – dog, cat, pet, big.
-Each level has 12 4-page books that share concepts.
+The program utilizes highly concrete and phonetically regular words such as “dog,” “cat,” “pet,” and “big.”
+Each level consists of twelve 4-page books that share common concepts.
 Readers see the same words in many different texts.

 Check out decodable reads!